How to Export ADM Files with Sound Particles 3

 Understanding Objects vs Beds

-- A Bed is a static channel-based mix — for example, a 7.1.2 ambience layer.
-You might assign a crowd background or ambient explosion sounds to the Bed;
+• A Bed is a static channel-based mix — a 7.1.2 ambience layer.
+You might assign a crowd background or ambient explosion sounds to the Bed.

-- An Object is a sound that includes spatial metadata: where it is, where it's going, how loud it is.
+• An Object is a sound that includes spatial metadata: where it is, where it's going, and how loud it is.
 You’d assign your helicopter to an Object, since it moves across space.

-.🧠 Important: Each particle in a track assigned as an Object will generate a unique ADM object.
-If you have 100 particles in a group, you may end up with 100 ADM objects — which can exceed platform limits like Dolby Atmos (128 total objects).
+🧠 Important: Each particle in a track assigned as an Object will generate a unique ADM object.
+If you have 100 particles in a group, you may end up with 100 ADM objects — which can exceed platform limits like Dolby Atmos (118 total objects for the entire mix).

 ⚙️ ADM Export Settings